 The operating budget is financed by a variety of sources including property taxes, grants, user fees and development cost charges.
 The operating budget includes all revenue and expenditures for the municipality.
 The capital budget is financed by various reserves, property taxes, grants and debt.
 The capital budget outlines the planned improvements to infrastructure or capital projects for the next 5 years.

-In 2015 Town Council worked to create a three year (2016-2018 inclusive) strategic plan that identifies the vision, goals, and strategic priorities for the Town of Canmore.
-This implementation plan continues to be reflected in the 2017/2018 budgets and identifies how the seven strategic priorities of Council will be implemented in the upcoming years.
+In 2015 Town Council created a three year (2016-2018 inclusive) strategic plan that identifies the vision, goals, and strategic priorities for the Town of Canmore.
+This implementation plan continues to be reflected in the 2017/2018 budgets and identifies how the seven strategic priorities of Council will be implemented.

 Generally the priorities are identified in no particular order, with the exception of Priority #1, which is to increase affordable housing stock.